 The khejari tree is sacred to the Bishnoi people, as its fruits are edible and highly nutritious.
 For this reason, 363 Bishnoi men, women, and children tried to prevent the felling of the trees by embracing them, but they were all killed by the Maharaja’s soldiers.
 When this action was related to the Maharaja, he was devastated, ordering his men to spare the Bishnoi’s khejari trees in the future.
 To commemorate the event, a temple was built in a small village, which today bears the name of Khejarli.

-Initially, anybody could join the movement, but today you are born into the Bishnoi caste, most of whom live in Rajasthan, in the vicinity of the city of Jodhpur.
+Initially, anybody could join the movement, but today you are born into the Bishnoi caste.
+The majority of Bishnois live in Rajasthan, in the vicinity of the city of Jodhpur.

-Thanks to this protection by the Bishnoi, a threatened species like the blackbuck has found a refuge in their area, in which you may also encounter many Gujarat gazelles (Gazella christii), or chinkara, and nilgai antelope (Boselaphus tragocamelus).
+Thanks to this protection by the Bishnoi, a threatened species like the blackbuck has found a refuge in their area, where you may also encounter many slender Gujarat gazelles (Gazella bennettii ssp. christii), also known as chinkara, and the huge nilgai antelope (Boselaphus tragocamelus).
 In Hindi, nil means ‘blue’ and gai ‘bull’.
-This antelope is also protected by the Hindus due to its similarity to the sacred cow.
+Due to its similarity to the sacred cow, this animal is also protected by Hindus.

-The Bishnoi also protect trees, because they provide shade, and timber for house construction.
+Trees are also protected by the Bishnoi, because they provide shade, and timber for house construction.
 The event with the embracement of the khejari trees at Jodhpur was a source of inspiration for a grassroot movement, Chipko Andolan (‘Embrace Movement’), which was founded in 1979 in the Kumaon Hills, Uttarakhand.

 In this region, local politicians issued a permit for a timber company to fell all trees in an area, in which local villagers a month earlier had been denied a permit to cut wood for their daily need.
 Many of the village women were furious and, spontaneously, went into the forest to embrace the trees, thus preventing the lumber jacks from felling the trees.
 This action spread to nearby villages, and the timber company retreated from the area.